Welcome to Northminster

 If you’re looking for an opportunity to grow as a disciple of Jesus Christ, we encourage you to join us Sunday mornings for a intergenerational Sunday school class, from 9:30-10:30.
 We look forward to seeing you!

-The Women’s Book Club will meet on Thursday, April 24 at 10:00 a.m. at the church.
-The book that we are reading this month is The Seven Sisters by Lucinda Riley.
+The Women’s Book Club will meet this Thursday, June 19 at 10:00 a.m. at the Garrisons.
+The book that we are reading this month is Ordinary Grace by William Kent Kruger.
 Regarding refreshments, we are asking everyone to bring a little something to share.
 We look forward to seeing you next Thursday, whether you’ve read the book or not!

 Read more...